RadomirChylek/3d-printing-emission/README.md

 # 3d-printing-emission

-This repository is not public till the 16th SDEWES Dubrovnik conference.
+This repository is not public till the review process of this article.